snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 <https://learn.microsoft.com/en-us/azure/batch/batch-technical-overview#how-it-works>`__
 for an overview of the various components of Azure Batch.

-Following the steps below you will
+Following the steps below you will:

 #.
 Set up Azure Blob Storage, and sync the Snakemake tutorial data to the storage container
 #.
 Create an Azure Batch account